majedali117/psychic-meme/admin-panel-testing-report.md

 ## Overview

-This report documents the validation testing performed on the TimeTravelers admin panel, focusing on the newly implemented features and their integration with the backend API.
+This report documents the validation testing performed on the Agentive Buddy admin panel, focusing on the newly implemented features and their integration with the backend API.

 ## Test Environment